sqr/after-effects-extension-starter/README.md

 Once the extension is open in After Effects, you can debug the frontend using Chrome Developer Tools by opening Chrome and navigating to `http://localhost:7777`.

-Debugging the JSX is much easier with the new [ExtendScript Debgger 2.0](https://community.adobe.com/t5/exchange-discussions/extendscript-debugger-2-0-news/td-p/12477923)
+Debugging the JSX is much easier with the new [ExtendScript Debugger 2.0](https://community.adobe.com/t5/exchange-discussions/extendscript-debugger-2-0-news/td-p/12477923)

 ## Description